jcmcnch/eASV-pipeline-for-515Y-926R/README.md

 - If you just need to set up and run the pipeline, check out the [QuickStart](https://github.com/jcmcnch/eASV-pipeline-for-515Y-926R#0-quickstart-and-reproducibility)

-- To read more about the primers and why this workflow was created, check out the [Preamble](https://github.com/jcmcnch/eASV-pipeline-for-515Y-926R#1-preamble)
+- To read more about the primers and why this workflow was created, check out the [Pipeline Architecture](https://github.com/jcmcnch/eASV-pipeline-for-515Y-926R#2-pipeline-architecture)

 - To see how to quickly archive your code/data for review, check out [Data / Code Archiving](https://github.com/jcmcnch/eASV-pipeline-for-515Y-926R#3-data--code-archiving)